honmanyau/study-notes/Course Notes/Effective Thinking through Mathematics.md

 It's definitely possible, but how probable is another matter.
 The first thing that comes to mind for maximising the probability is a binary search.
 Assuming the worst case scenario:

 1. Divide the pile into 2 piles, one containing 5 stones and the other 4
-2. Use a balance once and and find out (by averaging the weights) that the stone is in the pile of 5
+2. Use a balance once and find out which pile has a heavier averaged weight.
+The worse outcome is that the stone is in the pile of 5
 3. Divide the pile of 5 stones again into one pile of 2 stones and one pile with 3 stones, use the remaining balance, and find out that the stone is in the pile with 3 stones
 4. The probability of picking the one containing the jewel is 1/3